-AA degree-seeking students choose 12 credits (four courses) with at least one course from each list and from at least three different subject areas.
+AA degree-seeking students choose 9 credits (three courses) with at least one course from each list.
 AFA degree-seeking students must select at least one course from the humanities area.
-AS degree-seeking students choose 9 credits (three courses) with at least one course from each list.
+AS degree-seeking students choose 6 credits (two courses) with at least one course from each list.
 AAS degree-seeking students desiring a humanities or fine arts course may choose any course from either list.